 Employees are usually paid a regular salary as agreed between the employee and employer.
 Standard practice in Hong Kong is to pay employees a monthly salary.

-Meanwhile, all employees are responsible for their tax unless the company offers to pay for it.
+Whereas if the total income received by an employee is in excess of the Basic Allowance of the relevant year of assessment (current rates here) then they will be required to pay tax on said excess.
+All employees are responsible for their tax unless the company offers to pay for it.
 For current individual tax rates in Hong Kong refer to the Government’s salaries tax rates table here.
 Any employee that is not in Hong Kong for more than 60 days of a tax year, whether a Hong Kong resident or not, can apply for individual tax exemption.

 How To Pay Directors?